 Fort Worth Expunction Lawyer

 Even if you were never convicted, an arrest on your criminal record can greatly complicate your life and future wellbeing.
-Find out if you can get the record expunged by speaking with an expunction lawyer in Fort Worth.
+Find out if you can get the record expunged by speaking with an expunction attorney in Fort Worth.

 It’s no secret that a criminal record can have a massively negative impact on your life and future.
 However, it’s also true that the mere record of an arrest or criminal charge can have just as significant of an impact—even if you were acquitted with a not guilty verdict or the charges were dismissed outright!

 Thankfully, Texas state law allows eligible people to apply for an expungement of criminal records.
 A successful expunction can make it so that there’s no publicly available record of the arrest or criminal charge, which is necessary for ensuring your future wellbeing.

 Successfully applying for an expunction, or even knowing if you qualify, isn’t easy.
 A criminal record expunction lawyer from the Law Offices of Jeff C. Kennedy can evaluate your situation, inform you of your options, and help you apply for the expungement of records you need.
 We have offices in Fort Worth, North Richland Hills and Arlington.
 We have successfully fought to expunge records for clients throughout Tarrant County and the greater Dallas-Fort Worth area.

 In today’s modern digital age, large portions of our personal histories are available to anyone who cares to look for them.
 This is especially true of public records, which arrest and criminal records fall under.
 It’s simply something we all have to live with.

 Landlords, employers, banks, universities, and colleges all frequently review the criminal records of applicants.
 Even if you weren’t actually convicted of a crime, the mere mention of an arrest might be the factor that distinguishes your application from another candidate’s—or simply results in it being dismissed altogether.